-- Undermine the credibility of EMS with stakeholders (if a customer spots a major omission, what will that say to them about your organization?), and represent a loss to your business (perhaps, a major cost-saving missed) and unnecessary damage to the environment.
+- Undermine the credibility of EMS with stakeholders (if a customer spots a significant omission, what will that say to them about your organization?), and represent a loss to your business (perhaps, a major cost-saving missed) and unnecessary damage to the environment.

-Also, as an ISO 14001 Lead Implementer or EMS Consultant, you will not want to leave significant omissions for an External Auditor to find.
-And you will want an environmental aspects and impacts register iso 14001 compliant.
+- Also, as an ISO 14001 Lead Implementer or EMS Consultant, you will not want to leave significant omissions for an External Auditor to find.
+And you will want an environmental aspects and impacts register ISO 14001 compliant.

-Covid-19's Impact on Organisations' Environmental Aspects
+COVID-19's Impact on Organizations' Environmental Aspects

 How to Identify the Environmental Aspects of Your Organisation